CiscoDevNet/devnet-express-dci-code-samples/README.md

-## Cisco DevNet Learning Labs: <title for collection of labs>
+## Cisco DevNet Learning Labs: Data Center Infrastructure Code Examples

-These self-paced interactive tutorials provide instructions for developers to ....
+These self-paced interactive tutorials provide instructions for developers to try some automation examples for DCI.

 Labs are written to be displayed within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).